ComScore

 • Time Commitment: 10 minutes

 This cookout side dish is ready for its closeup.
-Pair this refreshingly sweet-savory cookout side with grilled fish and a tomato salad for the ultimate summertime effect.
+(Watermelon wedges always are, no?)
+Pair the refreshingly sweet-and-savory recipe with grilled fish and a tomato salad for the ultimate summertime effect.

 63. Rogue Ratatouille Risotto